soyart/ssg/soyweb/README.md

 If the marker `_index.ssg` is empty, a default content header will be written.
 If the marker has some template, then the index list will be appended to the template in the output.

+The marker `_index.ssg` could be a Markdown, and apart from having its content appended by the generated index, the file is handled normally like with other ssg-go input files.

+In other words, `_header.html` and `_footer.html` will surround the marker content, and [`ssg.TitleFrom`](../title.go) tags are respected and title extraction is handled in the familiar fashion.

+The only quirks with the generator is that in the index entries, child titles are extracted from `:title` tag first, and if there's no such title, then the first Markdown h1 (`# FooTitle`) will be picked as the child title.

 The generator is currently available to `ssg-manifest` via the site manifest specification